PerfectGym/developer/content/api/users/addupdateuser.md

 ---
-title: Adding and updateing user
+title: Adding and updating user
 ---

 # Adding and updating users